-- Only Gold Standard Operators will be allowed to take passengers from the same ship on Tours. - Fully vaccinated passengers will be eligible to go on any tour, unless otherwise indicated by the MOHW. - Unvaccinated passengers will only be allowed to disembark to go on bubble tours, and no walking around the ports will be permitted. - Loading areas will be assigned to Tour Operators to ensure social distancing requirements are met. - Manifests of tourists going on marine tours should be provided to the BPA and BTB.
+- Mandatory face mask protocol must be adhered to by all passengers and employees during shore excursions, where practical. - Only Gold Standard Operators will be allowed to take passengers from the same ship on Tours. - Fully vaccinated passengers will be eligible to go on any tour, unless otherwise indicated by the MOHW. - There shall be no requirement for separation of vaccinated and unvaccinated passengers on tenders, mainland transfers or on tours. - Unvaccinated passengers are allowed to go on regular contracted tours, and are able to move freely within the port, however, they are not allowed to walk freely outside of the port. - Loading areas will be assigned to Tour Operators to ensure social distancing requirements are met.

+Manifests of tourists going on marine tours should be provided to the BPA and BTB.